ckan/ckan/doc/api/index.rst

 .. note::

-   These actions are available only when ``activity`` plugin is enabled.
+   These actions are only available when the ``activity`` plugin is enabled.

 .. automodule:: ckanext.activity.logic.action
    :members: